Red-Studio-Ragnarok/Red-Core/README.md

 # Red-Core

-Core of Red Studio projects or Red Studio related projects, currently only for GUI code.
+Core of Red Studio projects or Red Studio related projects, currently only for GUI code and various development utilities.

 ## Want to have your own mod or support me?